top of page

 • You are a smoker

-What should you do if your incision is turning necrotic?
+What should you do if your incision is turning black?

 #1 Contact your doctor.
 Take a clear picture as they will want to see it.

-#3 Make sure blood sugar is optimized.
+#4 Make sure blood sugar is optimized.
 High blood sugar affects healing skin and blood flow.
+Your PCP may have resources for you with a diabetic educator to help make sense of blood sugar.

-#4 Stop smoking.
-Smoking cause vasocontraction which also restricts blood flow.
+#5 Stop smoking.
+Smoking causes vasocontraction, which also restricts blood flow.
+There are tons of resources on Google search Smoking Cessation.

-#5 Add an Arginine supplement.
-Arginine is an amino acid that convert to nitric oxide that helps to open blood vessels and support blood flow.
+#6 Add an Arginine supplement.
+Arginine is an amino acid that converts to nitric oxide that helps to open blood vessels and support blood flow.
 Here is an example to try

-#6 Consider trying HBOT.
+#7 Consider trying HBOT.
 Hyperbaric oxygen therapy treatments.
 Locations are popping up all over.
-It is an expensive and time consuming process but may be worth investigating.
+It is an expensive and time-consuming process, but it may be worth investigating.

 Google "HBOT near me" and give them a call

-#8 Red Light Therapy or LLLT may help to increase blood flow to the area.
+#9 Red Light Therapy or LLLT may help to increase blood flow to the area.
 You may want to avoid the light right on top of the actual wound itself if it is blistered but around the area may be helpful.
 LLLT has been shown to increase new blood cell formation and increase immune response.
-Here is one that I use in my practice GET A RED LIGHT PAD use code HEATHERFLEXER for an additional 10% off.
+Here is one that I recommended to clients Red Light Belt

 You can not heal a wound if blood is not flowing!